jeliasson/redwoodjs-on-kubernetes/README.md

 ## Conclusion

 Well, this became much longer than I thought it would be.
 If you are still reading this, thank you for bearing with me.
 Surely this is not an easy undertaking for someone not working with, or interested in, DevOps, and there are some missing pieces here.
 Wth did ArgoCD do?
 Deployment repository?
-An operations account for doing the Git pushes?
+Wat?

 Anyway, we got ourself a RedwoodJS application running in Kubernetes and it costs me absolutely nothing (as I already have a cluster for other stuff) besides some sweat and tears along the way to make it play nice.

-[WiP]

 **What can be done better**